crcn/outcome.js/README.md

 }));
 ```

-By default, any unhandled error is thrown.
+By default, any unhandled errors are thrown.
 To get around this, you'll need to listen for an `unhandledError`:

 ```javascript
 outcome.on('unhandledError', function() {